juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 We recommend that you split your module into public and private classes and defined types where possible.
 Public classes or defined types should contain the parts of the module meant to be configured or customized by the user, while private classes should contain things you do not expect the user to change via parameters.
 Separating into public and private classes or defined types helps build reusable and readable code.

-You should help indicate to the user which classes are which by both calling out the public classes in the README and making sure all public classes have complete [comments](#comments).
+You should help indicate to the user which classes are which by making sure all public classes have complete [comments](#comments) and denoting public and private classes in your documentation.
+Use the documentation tags "@api private" and "@api public" to make this clear.

 ### 10.4.
 Chaining Arrow Syntax